How Can We Manage Presbycusis?

 • Difficulty in conversation with family and friends.

-• Feeling of depression and loneliness.
+• A feeling of depression and loneliness.

-• Difficult to understand important instructions also, like health, financial and legal information.
+• Difficult to understand important instructions also, like health, financial, and legal information.

 • Loss of self-confidence to join a conversation.